daretoIT/generate-dotnet-dev-certificate/README.md

 ## What will it do?
 1. Create a self-signed certificate
 2. Add the certificate to the Ubuntu trust store
-3. Copy the generated certificate to your user's home directory under '$HOME/.dotnet/custom_dev_certificate/localhost.pfx'
+3. Add the generated certificate to aspnet environment 'dotnet dev-certs https --trust'
-4. Create an terminal alias to simplify the creation of a symbolic link to the certificate.

 ## How To
 Clone or download this git repository and make 'setup_dev_certs.sh' executable.